 I think Apple shouldn’t change this rule.
-Developers can do this extra work and take this hit for their customers benefit.
-It sucks to download an app and realise that you can’t use it, until you create account, it sucks even more if you have to create an account and pay subscription.
+Developers can do this extra work and take this hit for their customer benefit.
+It sucks to download an app and realise that you can’t use it until you create an account, it sucks even more if you have to create an account and pay a subscription.
 You should be able to try the product first, and you shouldn’t be forced to give up on your privacy.
-The fact that developers can’t even add a link to a web payment is annoying, but it works, it’s an effective measure to force developers add In-App Purchase (IAP), and this is is great for Apple customers who now have an easy and quick way to pay.
+The fact that developers can’t even add a link to a web payment is annoying, but it works, it’s an effective measure to force developers to add In-App Purchase (IAP), and this is great for Apple customers who now have an easy and quick way to pay.

 This rule was created for a good reason — to provide the best user experience possible.
 App Store was created to be better and safer than the web.
-I have worked in a company which didn’t want to add IAP in their app initially, and added web-based subscription for a premium tier.
+I have worked in a company that didn’t want to add IAP in their app initially and added a web-based subscription for a premium tier.
 Eventually, our CEO changed his mind and we implemented IAP.
-In the end our customers won and have more choice.
+In the end, our customers won and have more choice.

 Removing the fee is also a bad solution.
-Maintaining App Store curation is not free, and Apple has rights to take this cut, this is how capitalism works, and that’s what allows revenue growth.
-Playstation, Xbox and Nintendo has been doing this for years and no one seams to complain.
+Maintaining App Store curation is not free, and Apple has the right to take this cut, this is how capitalism works, and that’s what allows revenue growth.
+Playstation, Xbox, and Nintendo have been doing this for years and no one seems to complain.

-The most common criticism is if HEY app doesn’t allowed to do it, why Netflix, Uber and others can.
+The most common criticism is if the HEY app doesn’t allow to do it, why Netflix, Uber, and others can.
 They can because they are famous, Apple needs them.
-It’s better to have this inequality than allow everyone charge money themselves.
+It’s better to have this inequality than allow everyone to charge money themselves.
 Unprecedentedly, Amazon added IAP for Prime videos, and if this rule wouldn’t exist, Amazon would never do it.
-I understand that Netflix can’t afford to loose 30% on every sale, they need this margin to invest in new shows.
+I understand that Netflix can’t afford to lose 30% on every sale, they need this margin to invest in new shows.
 I think it is acceptable for popular companies like Netflix and Amazon to negotiate a lower fee, perhaps, even a zero fee.
-But this companies has to be as big as Apple is.
+But this company has to be as big as Apple is.